 - Stryker LFIT V40

 - Wright Conserve

 - Wright Profemur

-Our experienced attorneys offer confidential case reviews to discuss your unique case and ensure you receive the justice you deserve.
+Our experienced hip law firm offers confidential case reviews to discuss your unique case and ensure you receive the justice you deserve.
 If you or a loved one has been injured by a complication related to a defective hip implant, please contact our legal team as soon as possible.